At the crossroads: How to use grants to tackle climate change and equity

 First Nations people have unique expertise caring for the land, honed over thousands of years.
 They are well placed to use this knowledge and expertise to address climate change.
 Indigenous people also experience systemic inequality and disadvantage and are especially vulnerable to the impacts of climate change.
 Supporting and empowering Indigenous communities to leverage their expertise to protect the environment and address climate change also helps to address these issues.

-The Queensland Indigenous Land and Sea Rangers program provides grants to Aboriginal and Torres Strait Islander organisations to employ Indigenous rangers to care for, protect, and restore land and sea country.
+The Australian Queensland Indigenous Land and Sea Rangers program provides grants to Aboriginal and Torres Strait Islander organisations to employ Indigenous rangers to care for, protect, and restore land and sea country.
 In addition to environmental outcomes, the program also delivers social, cultural, and economic outcomes for Indigenous communities.

 Bottom-up approaches to addressing climate change are becoming more common around the world.
 The US based Donors of Color Network recently launched a campaign to encourage climate-conscious grantmakers to “change the way they do business”, make their grantmaking more transparent, and commit to allocating at least 30% of their climate funding to Black, Indigenous and People of Colour (BIPOC) led groups within two years.

 The benefits of this approach are not exclusive to climate-conscious grantmakers, but can be extended to issue you’re trying to address.
 Partnering with grassroots organisations and empowering them to take an active role in devising solutions can be effective and inclusive.
-For more information on equitable grantmaking see the equitable grantmaking helpsheet.

 Give more, for longer, and make it unrestricted funding